Hohlraum

+In spectroscopy, the Hohlraum effect occurs when an object achieves thermodynamic equilibrium with an enclosing hohlraum.
+As a consequence of Kirchhoff’s law, everything optically blends together and contrast between the walls and the object effectively disappears.

+Applications

+Hohlraums are used in High Energy Density Physics (HEDP) and Inertial Confinement Fusion (ICF) experiments to convert laser energy to thermal x-rays for imploding capsules, heating targets, and generating thermal radiation waves.
+They may also be used in Nuclear Weapon designs.

 Inertial confinement fusion

 The indirect drive approach to inertial confinement fusion is as follows: the fusion fuel capsule is held inside a cylindrical hohlraum.
 The hohlraum body is manufactured using a high-Z (high atomic number) element, usually gold or uranium.

 Inside the hohlraum is a fuel capsule containing deuterium and tritium (D-T) fuel.
 A frozen layer of D-T ice adheres inside the fuel capsule.

 The fuel capsule wall is synthesized using light elements such as plastic, beryllium, or high density carbon, i.e. diamond.
 The outer portion of the fuel capsule explodes outward when ablated by the x-rays produced by the hohlraum wall upon irradiation by lasers.
 Due to Newton's third law, the inner portion of the fuel capsule implodes, causing the D-T fuel to be supercompressed, activating a fusion reaction.

 The radiation source (e.g., laser) is pointed at the interior of the hohlraum rather than at the fuel capsule itself.
 The hohlraum absorbs and re-radiates the energy as X-rays, a process known as indirect drive.
 The advantage to this approach, compared to direct drive, is that high mode structures from the laser spot are smoothed out when the energy is re-radiated from the hohlraum walls.
 The disadvantage to this approach is that low mode asymmetries are harder to control.
 It is important to be able to control both high mode and low mode asymmetries to achieve a uniform implosion.